-Vaughn College considers the career development of every graduate a primary responsibility.
+Vaughn College of Aeronautics and Technology considers the career development of every student a primary responsibility.
 Career counseling is conducted through the office of career services, department chairs and the faculty.

-Throughout its history, the College has assisted its graduates in securing meaningful employment that relates to the majors offered.
-Leaders in aviation, aerospace, manufacturing, engineering design, public utilities and local, state and federal government, to name a few, seek the College's graduates.
+Throughout its history, the College has assisted its students and graduates in securing meaningful internships and employment that relates to the majors offered.
+Leaders in aviation, aerospace, manufacturing, engineering design, public utilities, local state and federal government, to name a few, seek the College's graduates.

 The office of career services provides ongoing industry updates for both continuing and graduating students.
 The College is also committed to lifelong learning and advisement on career development issues for its alumni.